dbt-labs/docs.getdbt.com/website/docs/guides/dbt-ecosystem/sl-partner-integration-guide.md

 ### Query flexibility

-Allow users to query either one metric without dimensions or one or more metrics with dimensions
+Allow users to query either one metric alone without dimensions or multiple metrics with dimensions

 - Allow toggling between metrics / dimensions seamlessly
 - Be clear on exposing what dimensions are queryable with what metrics and hide things that don’t apply, and vice versa.
 - Include Presets for filtering date ranges and calendar for filtering time dimensions
   * For example, last 30 days, last week etc.
 - Only expose time granularities (monthly, daily, yearly) that match the available metrics.
   * For example, if a dbt model and its resulting semantic model have a monthly granularity, make sure querying data with a 'daily' granularity" isn't available to the user.
+- We recommend that granularity is a dimension-specific concept and can be applied to more than just the primary aggregation or `metric_time`.
+Initially, as a starting point, it makes sense to only support `metric_time` or the primary time dimension, but we recommend expanding that as the solution evolves.

 ### Example stages of an integration